-This Section of the Student Guide outlines the types of teaching and learning that will characterise your time in Selwyn, the forms of academic support available to you, and the expectations that the College has of all its students.
-It sets out the structures the College provides to help undergraduates realise their academic potential to the full.
+This Section outlines the types of teaching and learning that will characterise your time in Selwyn, the forms of academic support available to you, and the expectations that the College has of all its students.
+Tutorial/welfare matters are dealt with in a separate section of the student support webpages.

 Selwyn admits students on the assumption that they should be capable of achieving at least an upper second-class result in their University examinations and that they will give academic study their top priority.
 This does not mean that academic study must be pursued to the exclusion of other interests.
 You must, however, seek an appropriate balance between your work and your extra-curricular activities that allows you to fulfil your academic potential.
 The College will support you with the aim of helping you to realise that potential to the fullest possible extent.

 The College's Policy and Priorities